JoselineGit/JoselineDelgadillo/README.md

 ## About Me

-I'm a **bilingual (English/Spanish)** social impact consultant with 7+ years of experience in social work, clinical research, and community-centered consulting.
-My work lives at the intersection of community voice, early childhood systems, and data-driven strategy — helping foundations, government agencies, and nonprofits understand what families actually need and how to build programs around those needs.
+I'm a **bilingual (English/Spanish)** Data and projectmanagement strategist with 7+ years of experience consulting.
+My work lives at the intersection of community/user voic and data-driven strategy, helping foundations, government agencies, and for/nonprofits understand what community actually need and how to build programs around those needs.

 I believe good research starts with relationships, and that the strongest strategies are built on genuine community engagement.